-“Social Classes” for educationally disadvantaged children in Nepal
+“Social Classes” for educationally disadvantaged children

 By securing and stabilizing school attendance, opportunities are created for a self-designed life, self-confidence and a future worth living in.